Infinite-Limit-Data-Science/chat-app/README2.md

 |  No running processes found                                                 |
 ```

 As shown, we have a Tesla T4 GPU with 16 GB of CUDA memory.
-You can now try running the LLM:
+But as mentioned already, it uses the Turling architecture and when you try running the LLM:

 ```bash
 model=meta-llama/Meta-Llama-3.1-8B-Instruct